-At Directions for Living, we consider it important to provide you with information regarding issues that may affect your health.
+At Directions for Living, we consider it important to provide you with information regarding issues that may affect your health, including an overview of common medical conditions below.
 If you have questions or would like additional health information, please ask your health care provider.